ropensci/software-review/policies.md

 * __text analysis__: We are currently _piloting_ a sub-specialty area for text
 analysis which includes implementation of statistical/ML methods for analyzing or extracting text data.
+This does not include packages with new methods, but only implementation or wrapping of previously published methods.
 As this is a pilot, the scope for this area is not fully defined and we are still developing a reviewer base and process for this area.
 Please open a pre-submission inquiry if you are considering submitting a package that falls under this topic.

+#### Other Scope Considerations

 Packages should be *general* in that they should solve a problem as broadly as possible while maintaining a coherent user interface and code base.
 For instance